 Emmy sounded thoroughly frazzled when Katie first talked to her.
 “My mother fell in her bathroom and laid there unconscious for three days!”

 Emmy and her mother, Jane, (not their real names) had been arguing about the level of clutter in Jane’s home for years.
-Now it was no longer a hypothetical problem; Jane had tripped over a pile of magazines and hit her head.
+Now it was no longer a hypothetical problem; Jane had tripped over a pile of newspapers and magazines and hit her head.

 She was weak and dehydrated, but she was expected to recover.
 Still, she wouldn’t be able to return to her old home with the stairs.